-In 2015 the FCH-JU stated that cities and operators need to engage and jointly prepare for large-scale deployment projects, for example with a joint procurement construct.
+In 2015 the CH JU (Clean Hydrogen Joint Undertaking) stated that cities and operators need to engage and jointly prepare for large-scale deployment projects, for example with a joint procurement construct.
 Over the past years several exercises and preparations of exercises are conducted in Northern Europe, the Netherlands, United Kingdom and Germany.

-Joint procurement strategies are a strategy whereby cities and/or operators with similar needs agree on common base specifications for vehicles and coordinate their tendering exercises are core to realising the economies of scale required to bring about the cost reductions.
+Joint procurement strategies are strategies whereby cities and/or operators with similar needs agree on common base specifications for vehicles and coordinate their tendering exercises.
+Joint procurement strategies are core in realising the economies of scale required to bring about the cost reductions.
 In this report learnings are shared about joint procurement strategies with EU-regions, cities, public transport authorities and operators.

-In this summary are first the effects of joint procurement are described.
+In this summary, first the effects of joint procurement are described.
 Second, we give an overview of three different joint procurement models.
-Third, the lessons learned of case study in the Netherlands are listed and we conclude with the key findings of this study.
+Third, the lessons learned of the case study in the Netherlands are listed and we conclude with the key findings of this study.